Evidence Base

 The emotional experience of post-craniotomy recovery involves distinct constructs that are well-documented in the literature but poorly measured in clinical practice:

-• Identity disruption following neurological events is well-documented.
+- •Identity disruption following neurological events is well-documented.
 Patients describe a discontinuity between who they were before surgery and who they are after — a change that is not captured by depression or anxiety screening.
+Notably, anxiety and depression are often NOT significantly elevated in post-craniotomy patients, while changes in anger, disgust, sadness, irritability, and impulsivity are (Jenkins et al., J Clin Neurosci, 2016).

 Limitations of Existing Instruments